 Note I am not an expert on any of this.
 Just a general summary to make a point.
 All you Astrophysicists chill out.

-In the beginning there was a big bang.
+In the beginning of what we know of our universe there was a big bang.

 After a good long time of cooling off (short by universe time) the universe has cooled off enough that we now have some basic elements, hydrogen and helium basically, spread throughout the ever expanding universe.
 As these elements bounce around (collide) they start clumping together.
 The heat of the time makes them energetic and gravity, even at the smallest scale, is doing its thing.